ntalbott/relix/README.md

     end

 This can also provide concurrency benefits since the keys for the indexes on immutable attributes don't have to be watched for concurrent modification.

+## Deindexing

+You'll probably want to remove an object from the index at some point.
+To do that simply call `#deindex!` on it:

+    person.deindex!

+You can also remove something from the index even if you don't have the complete object in hand anymore; simply call `.deindex_by_primary_key!` on its class:

+    Person.deindex_by_primary_key!(44)

+The class-level `deindex_by_primary_key` cannot clean up immutable indexes other than the primary key (since the current value of immutable keys is not stored), so calling plain `deindex!` on an object is preferred.

 ## Index Types